Folland Aircraft: History

 The Folland F.115 and F.116 designs were tendered to meet Specification E.28/40 for a research aircraft to investigate the issues of landing weight for aircraft operating from carriers.
 The F.116 design was powered by a Centaurus radial and used a variable incidence wing on an airframe estimated at around 18,250 lb (8,300 kg).
 Two prototypes were ordered but the project was cancelled in 1943 as most of the problems had already been overcome, and neither prototype was completed.

 W. E. W. Petter, who had designed the Westland Lysander, English Electric Canberra and English Electric Lightning, joined the company as managing director in 1950.
 He designed the Folland Midge as an unarmed proof-of-concept demonstrator for a lightweight jet fighter which first flew 11 August 1954.
 This was followed by the Folland Gnat, the prototype of which, serial number G-39-2, flew on 18 July 1955.
 Although RAF interest in the possibilities for using the Gnat as a fighter had waned, Folland identified another potential use for the type as an advanced trainer aircraft.
 The prototype Gnat Trainer conducted its maiden flight on 31 August 1959.
 Both were built at Hamble until the 1960s with the final Gnat T.1 for the RAF being delivered in May 1965.
 Follands used an airfield at Chilbolton formerly RAF Chilbolton where they Flight Tested the Folland Midge and the versions of the Folland Gnat.

-In 1959 Folland was acquired by Hawker Siddeley who dropped the Folland name in 1963.
+In 1959 Folland was acquired by Hawker Siddeley which dropped the Folland name in 1963.
 Ultimately, Folland became part of British Aerospace (BAe).
 Although Hamble airfield closed in 1986, BAe continued to use the premises there for the production of major assemblies for Harrier and Hawk jets.